-Allstaff Services has been staffing Phoenix Valley businesses for more than 55 years, and our experience has taught us it’s important to anticipate yearly workplace trends.
+Allstaff Services, Inc. has been staffing Phoenix Valley businesses for more than 55 years, and our experience has taught us it’s important to anticipate yearly workplace trends.
 Understanding changing trends is valuable both for employers and employees in being able to set the right environment at the office.
 With that in mind, we’ve adapted this blog post from a recent Forbes article to share key insights on current workplace trends for 2018.

 - More Human Interaction.
 To a degree, autonomy is a good thing.
 Employees tend to work better when they are believed in and given space to accomplish their assigned tasks.
 But currently, many companies are tightening up their remote working policies, and/or creating workspaces to cultivate better employee interpersonal relationships.
 One reason for the shift to more connection is that companies have realized as employees interact there is a fostering of creativity, idea sharing, and collaboration.
 This human interaction trend affects management as well.
 Technology and automation have taken care of many tasks that used to burden managers.
 These days management has a new space, a new focus—becoming personally involved in the development of employees.

 - Prioritization of Financial and Mental Wellness.
 A good work ethic is the backbone of American society and is something to take pride in.
 Unfortunately, many workers in America still live from paycheck to paycheck, which creates a heavy amount of financial stress.
 And with the rapid increase in technology allowing people to work 24-7 from anywhere in the world, the workforce is finding themselves mentally burned out.
 As a result, work performance is compromised, one reason more and more businesses are starting to focus on dealing with these stressors.
 Some companies are tackling mental burnout by encouraging their employees to take mental health days.